Women filmmakers have record showing at Berlin Film Festival

-BERLIN (AP) — The voice of the female filmmaker was louder than ever at this year’s Berlin Film Festival, with seven out of the 16 films in the competition section helmed by women, and female directors from all corners of the globe featured prominently at the festival.
+BERLIN (AP) — The voice of the female filmmaker was louder than ever at this year’s Berlin Film Festival, with seven out of the 16 films in the competition section helmed by women, and female directors from all corners of the globe featured prominently.

-Women directors represented 63 percent of the films presented across the festival’s 15 different sections, compared to 36 percent for men, making it the biggest representation of women directors in the festivals 69-year history.
-In addition, the film festival’s selection committee was overwhelmingly female (there were originally 17 films in competition but one film from China was withdrawn).
+Women directors represented 63 percent of the films presented across the festival’s 15 different sections, making it the biggest representation of women directors in the festival’s 69-year history.
+In addition, the Berlin Film Festival’s selection committee was overwhelmingly female.

-This year’s festival, also known as the Berlinale, wraps on Sunday.
-It has been rich with global women telling female-focused stories, including Michela Occhipinti’s feature debut “Flesh Out,” about the practice of gavage, the forced fattening up of young girls before their weddings in Western Africa.
+There were originally 17 films in competition but one film from China was withdrawn.

-“We are half, maybe more than half the population” she said of women. “(We are) feeling something different”.
+This year’s festival, also known as the Berlinale, wraps up on Sunday.
+It has been rich with global women telling female-focused stories, including Michela Occhipinti’s feature debut “Flesh Out,” about the practice of gavage, the forced fattening-up of young girls before their weddings in Western Africa.

 Most Read Entertainment Stories